 We have worked with a wide range of clients and ecologists, and have a proven track record of installing reptile fencing systems on industrial sites, quarries, road build projects, pipeline corridors, brown field sites and other applications where reptile protection is necessary for the completion of a development project.
-Where grass snakes are concerned there may also be issues of public safety to consider due to their venomous bite.
+Where Adders are concerned there may also be issues of public safety to consider due to their venomous bite.
 Snake fencing can provide protection around children’s nurseries, play areas and other areas where human interaction may present a hazard.

 We operate a wide range of custom designed installation equipment, allowing us to install reptile fencing in all ground conditions, quickly and efficiently, whilst maintaining a sensitive approach to other flora and fauna.